Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Dining on the Disney Dream

-Three beautiful main dining rooms, two adult-exclusive restaurants, and a plethora of casual dining options are waiting to be experienced on the Disney Dream.
+Three beautiful main dining rooms, two adult-exclusive restaurants, and a plethora of casual dining options are on the Disney Dream.
 Like all Disney cruise ships, Disney Dream employs a rotational dining model for dinners.

 1) Animator’s Palate